 - Optimal targeting of control

-The key stakeholders consulted included Ministries of Health, research institutes, and universities with epidemiology and disease modeling research interests.
+The key stakeholders consulted included Ministries of Health, research institutes, and universities with epidemiology and disease modelling research interests.
 The consultation itself was an important GeMVi deliverable.
-The Fellowship projects will be designed to address the questions identified during the consultations (see list of existing project outlines below).
+The Fellowship projects will be designed to address the questions identified during the consultations (see examples of project outlines listed below).
 The suitable (and willing) Partner institution to support the project and the lead person in the institution will be identified by circulating project briefs among the Partners.